netxms/netxms-doc/admin/hardware-monitoring.rst

 Hardware(sensor) monitoring
 ============================

-NetXMS has subagents that allow to monitor hardware sensors.
+|product_name| has subagents that allow to monitor hardware sensors.
   * lm-sensors - Can collect data from all sensors that are supported by `lm-sensors <http://www.lm-sensors.org/wiki/Devices>`_ drivers on Luinux.
   * DS18x20 - This subagent collects temperature data form ds18x20 sensors.
 Linux only.